Ride (2009 film): Release and reception

 The film was initially scheduled to release on 28 May 2009 coinciding with N. T. R.'s birthday, but the release was delayed to 5 June 2009.

-A critic from 123telugu wrote that "It has 4 new stars and the usual; 6-song-5-fights routine.
-But the difference here is director Ramesh Varma’s presentation.
-What lets the movie down badly is a poor script.
-The “one-bicycle-sold-to-two-guys” is a wafer-thin premise for a storyline".
 Jeevi of Idlebrain.com rated the film three-and-a-quarter out of five and wrote that "Ramesh Varma did a better job compared to his last film, but it is not good enough!"